-Don’t be fooled by the cool weekend rain: Sun returns this week, setting up for a warm fall
+Seattle, don’t be fooled by that cool weekend rain: Sun returns, setting up for a warm fall

-Even though the last day of Summer was Sep.
-21, NOAA said a developing El Nino is extending the chance of warmer-than-normal temperatures this season.
+Even though the last day of summer was Friday, NOAA said a developing El Nino is extending the chance of warmer-than-normal temperatures this season.

 Seattle weather did its best over the weekend to give us a sense of a return to normal with cooling temperatures and, yes, rain.